StarRocks/starrocks/docs/administration/helm.md

       > **NOTE**
       >
-      > You can also add the [Helm Chart Repo from Artifact Hub]().
-For detailed information, see https://artifacthub.io/packages/helm/fslstarrocks/kube-starrocks
+      > You can also add the [Helm Chart Repo from Artifact Hub](https://artifacthub.io/packages/helm/fslstarrocks/kube-starrocks).

    2. Update the Helm Chart Repo to the latest version.